nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/gattp.rst

    :local:
    :depth: 2

-The GATT Profile module can be used to receive service changed indications from a connected peer.
+You can use the GATT Profile library to receive service changed indications from a connected peer.
 It is used in the :ref:`peripheral_ancs_client` sample.

 API documentation